hemerajs/aither/README.md

 # aither

 Aither shows an approach how to bootstrap a microservice system with [Hemera 5](https://github.com/hemerajs/hemera) and docker.
-You can scale your worker in seconds and because we use NATS as “nervous system" for our distributed system we do not have to carry about service-discovery or load-balancing of hemera-services.
+You can scale your worker in seconds and because we use NATS as “nervous system" for our distributed system we do not have to worry about service-discovery or load-balancing of hemera-services.
 We use traefik to load-balancing the api-gateway.

 This configuration will setup: